CEA-LIST/runia_core/README.md

 <br>

 ---
-# Guideline CEA-LSEA Out-of-Distribution Detection using DNN Latent Representations Uncertainty
+# Presentation
 ---

-CEA-LSEA package for Out-of-Distribution (OoD) detection using the uncertainty (entropy) from DNN latent representations.
+RunIA is an open-source python library for the evaluation and deployment of uncertainty estimation methods.
+It covers several methods, across Computer vision tasks and hallucination detection in LLms.
+The library has a strong focus on Out-of-Distribution (OoD) detection for image classification and object detection tasks.

 The package has been used with the following applications, the corresponding DNN architectures and datasets:

-- **Simple Classification:**
+- **Image Classification:**
     - **In-Distribution Dataset:** CIFAR10
     - **Out-of-Distribution Datasets:** FMNIST, SVHN, Places365, Textures, iSUN, LSUN-C, LSUN-R
     - **DNN Architectures:**